 Many organizations have already evolved or re-oriented their business on and around information systems.
 Banks use it for better client serving, manufacturing concerns use it for planning, resource allocation and to produce high-quality goods; communications have taken a completely new dimension owing to the speed, power, and flexibility that IT offers.

-Applications used in Science and Technology
+Application of Computer in the Field of Science and Technology

 An information system is a group of integrated elements—people, procedures, equipment — working together in support decision making and operations within an organization or in a personal setting.